 Applications for on-campus programs are similar to those for online programs; however, there may be additional steps involved for online programs.

-While entry requirements will vary by institution, the following are some typical admission requirements:
+While entry requirements vary by institution, the following are some typical admission requirements:

-All doctoral programs require a bachelor’s degree from a regionally accredited institution.
+All doctoral programs require a bachelor’s degree in criminal justice or a related field from a regionally accredited institution.
 A master’s degree is often also required but may be included as part of the doctoral program.

 Some background in criminology, criminal justice, or sociology is preferred but is not essential.

 Most schools require applicants to have a minimum 3.0 GPA.

 Many doctoral programs require applicants to submit official GRE scores; however, some schools will accept a master’s thesis as a substitute.

 Applicants must submit official transcripts from all colleges.
 Transcripts can be requested through the admissions office and can cost a small fee.